 Stage 3: Practise safe design: use a concept

 Designing a complex system with limited resources requires designing its representation first.
 Not only to help everyone involved further define and understand it but also to simulate the experience for its intended users.
-Simulations of the user journey — task-based usability tests, performed as early as possible result in plenty of feedback, feeding further iterations of the concept and giving it more refined detail.
+Simulations of the user journey — task-based usability tests, performed as early as possible, resulting in plenty of feedback, feeding further iterations of the concept and giving it more refined detail.
 That’s how a product can be tested, revisited, redesigned and improved quickly before it’s built — saving time, money, or complex tech changes.